-Haviland Telephone Company ("Haviland") owns a total of approximately 3.9 acres at 20 sites located in south central Kansas.
-Its administrative and commercial office consisting of 5,500 square feet is located in Haviland, Kansas.
-The company owns 19 smaller facilities housing garage and warehouse facilities, along with central office switching equipment.
-Haviland has approximately 1,200 miles of copper cable and 577 miles of fiber optic cable.
+Haviland Telephone Company ("Haviland") owns a total of approximately 3.9 acres at 21 sites located in south central Kansas.
+It has administrative and commercial offices in Haviland and Conway Springs totaling 13,375 square feet, some of which is leased to other parties.
+Haviland owns 19 other facilities housing garage, warehouse facilities, and central office switching equipment in several small towns in its ILEC area.
+Haviland has approximately 1,405 miles of copper cable, 572 miles of fiber optic cable, and 3 communications towers.
+Across the 3 operations, the companies have 1044 miles fiber, 2,595 miles copper, and 70 miles co-ax cable.

 Michigan Broadband Services ("MBS") operates nineteen regulated telephone exchanges within the Upper and Lower Peninsulas of Michigan.
 MBS owns approximately 100 acres within these 19 exchanges located in the Upper and Lower Peninsulas of Michigan.
 MBS leases property to American Tower and owns a tower structure which generates lease revenue from a mobile operator.
 At its Carney, MI location MBS owns 11,200 square feet of space which is used for administrative, technical and customer service purposes.

 In addition, MBS owns 23 smaller facilities housing garage, warehouse and central office switching equipment.
-It also owns and operates 2,039 miles of copper cable as well as 547 miles of fiber optic cable.
-In 2017, the company will lease additional office space in a Lower Peninsula expansion market while consolidating sales operations in the Upper Peninsula.
+It also owns and operates 2,116 miles of copper cable as well as 567 miles of fiber optic cable.
+MBS has leased office space in Traverse City Michigan located within The Village at Grand Traverse Commons.
+This location is unique as the property and our office is served with MBS fiber optic facilities.

 Central Scott Telephone Company ("Central Scott") owns 4 acres of land at 6 sites.
 Its main office in Eldridge, Iowa, contains 3,104 square feet of office and 341 square feet of storage space.
 It also has 3,360 square feet of garage space and 2,183 square feet utilized for its switching facilities.
-Central Scott, including its subsidiary CS Technologies, has 373 miles of copper cable, 221 miles of fiber optic cable and 111 miles of coaxial cable.
+Central Scott, including its subsidiary CS Technologies, has 877 miles of copper cable, 247 miles of fiber optic cable and 111 miles of coaxial cable.
 All of these properties are encumbered under mortgages held by CoBank.

 Cuba City Telephone Exchange Company ("Cuba City") and Belmont Telephone Company ("Belmont") are located in two small communities in Wisconsin.
 Cuba City is located in a 3,800 square-foot brick building which it owns on 0.4 acre in Cuba City.
 The building serves as the central office, commercial office, and garage for vehicle storage.
 The company also owns a 0.1 acre site with a 1,400 square foot cement block building and a 600 square foot metal building for storage of materials and equipment.
 Belmont is located in a cement block building of 800 square feet on 0.5 acre of land in Belmont.
 The building houses its central office equipment.
-The companies own a combined total of 329 miles of copper cable and 107 miles of fiber optic cable.
+The companies own a combined total of 331 miles of copper cable and 107 miles of fiber optic cable.